 You will also need to paste the text block displayed by the destination cluster's export policy (or shown during a manual export) to allow K10 to create the data export/import relationship for this application across the clusters.
-Finally, similar to the export workflow, an import profile also need to be selected but the destination cluster usually only needs read and list permissions on all the data in the shared object storage system.
+Finally, similar to the export workflow, a location profile also need to be selected but the destination cluster usually only needs read and list permissions on all the data in the shared object storage system.